devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/gfm-guide.md

 #### Rules for UI Classes

-1. Each *“Complex Enough”* Widget has a related BLoC
+1. Each *“Complex Enough”* Widget has a related BLoC.
       - You will have to define what *“Complex Enough”* means for your app.
-2. Widgets **do not format the inputs** they send to the BLoC
+2. Widgets **do not format the inputs** they send to the BLoC.
-      - Because formating is Business Logic
+      - Because formating is Business Logic.
-3. Widgets should display the BLoCs **State/output with as little formatting as possible**
+3. Widgets should display the BLoCs **State/output with as little formatting as possible**.
-      - Sometimes a little formatting is inevitable, but things like currency formating is business logic and should be done in the BLoC
+      - Sometimes a little formatting is inevitable, but things like currency formating is business logic and should be done in the BLoC.
-4. If you do have **platform branching**, It should be dependent on **a single BLoC bool State/output**
+4. If you do have **platform branching**, It should be dependent on **a single BLoC bool State/output** emitted by a BLoC.

 ![Bloc Sink and Stream](https://github.com/Fasust/flutter-guide/wiki//images/bloc-sink-stream.png)